tongzhou80/LLParser/README.md

 LLParser operates on LLVM assembly level and leverages existing standard LLVM tool chain.
 Any inputs need to be compiled to LLVM language form first using `clang -S -emit-llvm sourcefile.c`.

+## Write A LLParser Pass

+- Create a directory under transform which would be the root directory of your customized pass
+- Copy a pass class from `src/transform/examples/examplePasses.cpp` as well as the `src/transform/examples/CMakeLists.txt`
+- Modify the pass source file and the CMakeLists.txt according to your project
+- Create `cmake-build` directory and do `cmake .. && make`

+The build process of the pass is similar to LLVM's pass or Intel Pin's tool.
+For now each pass's CMakeLists.txt is highly dependent on relative path to actually place the library in the LLParser' build directory.

 ## Status